gatech-genemark/GeneMark-ETP-exp/Caenorhabditis_elegans/annot/README.md

 # Instructions for the reference annotation preparation

-The annotation comes from FlyBase.
-NCBI RefSeq is using the FlyBase annotation.
+The annotation comes from WormBase.
+NCBI RefSeq is using the WormBase annotation.

 The commands below were used to prepare the main annotation files: